Vielfras/israquarium/client/README.md

 - [ ] Refactor IFishImage and IPlantImage to be a single IImage interface
 - [ ] Pressing outside of dropdown menus should close the dropdown menu.
 - [ ] Add a toast for many actions.
+- [ ] Better looking fetch error instead of just "Failed to fetch" in red.

 ---